LoopKit/loopdocs/docs/operation/features/workout.md

 ## How Overrides Work

-Overrides allow you to specify an overall insulin needs adjustment, a target range, and a duration for the override with each preset.
-The overall insulin needs adjustment is an adjustment to your scheduled basal rates, carb ratios, and insulin sensitivities.
-In other words, the overall insulin needs selection will affect boluses, temp basals, and correction recommendations.

-Notice the fine-print below the orange bar showing the overall adjustment graphic..."Basal, bolus, and correction insulin dose amounts are increased by 20%" in the example with a 120% overall insulin needs adjustment.
-So, 100% overall needs means no multiplier will be applied to your basal, insulin sensitivities, or carb ratio...but you could still use a 100% preset simply to define a different target range for a period of time.

-Recapping: If you set an overall insulin needs adjustment below 100%, you are telling Loop that you are more insulin sensitive and will need a lighter touch with all things insulin.
-If you set an overall insulin needs adjustment above 100%, you are telling Loop that you are less insulin sensitive and will need a more aggressive touch with all things insulin.
+Overrides allow you to specify:

+* an overall insulin needs adjustment
+* a correction target range
+* a duration in 15 minute increments (or indefinite)
+* a start time

+The override requires your Loop gear be with you.
+For example, if Loop sets a zero temp basal rate based on an override and then you leave your gear behind; at the end of half an hour, your pump will resume scheduled insulin delivery.

 ![img/override-entry.jpeg](img/override-entry.jpeg){width="300"}
 {align="center"}

+The **overall insulin needs** is applied to your basal rates, insulin sensitivities and carb ratios for the duration of the override.

+* If the insulin needs is left at 100%, no change is made to basal rates, ISF or CR
+* If you set an overall insulin needs adjustment _below_ 100%, you are telling Loop you are more insulin sensitive and need a lighter touch.
+    * Loop uses basal rates decreased from scheduled rates
+    * Loop uses ISF and CR numbers increased from settings
+* If you set an overall insulin needs adjustment _above_ 100%, you are telling Loop you are less insulin sensitive and need a heavier touch.
+    * Loop uses basal rates increased from scheduled rates
+    * Loop uses ISF and CR numbers decreased from settings
+* While the override is active, the modified basal rates, ISF and CR are applied for **every** correction and meal entry

+The **target range** replaces the correction range target for the duration of the override.

+* If the target range is left blank, your scheduled correction range continues to be in effect
+* If the target range is specified, that range is used instead of your scheduled correction range

+For an override to be accepted:

+* You must change either insulin needs or target range
+* A named override can be saved and used again
+    * To save the override, you must supply a name and an icon
+    * Named overrides can be set to occur at a scheduled time
+* A Custom override is used only once
+* Any override can be edited while it is active

 ## How Overrides Do NOT Work